If you’re thinking of starting a mini golf business, no doubt the first thing you want to know is,

-How to make sure your mini golf course is profitable
+How to make your mini golf course profitable

 Mini golf courses tend to be profitable businesses—and sometimes very lucrative—because of their business model.
 But you can’t rely on a business model to ensure that your mini golf course will also be a success.
 There are steps you can take to make sure your business will be profitable.